wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **Q:**&ensp;Before another century will pass, you will be dead to all around you.
 Your body will be covered with flowers, then burnt and the ashes scattered.
-That will be our experience.
+That will be our experiënce.
 What will be yours?

 **M:**&ensp;Time will come to an end.
 This is called the Great Death (<span data-tippy-content="The final dissolution, the great death of all